These 3 steps will help you make the right decision:

 How long should you date long-distance before moving in together?

 Before moving in together you and your partner should get to know each other.
 Take all the time you need, as long as both of you are comfortable with it.
 Don’t compromise, just because one of you is more eager to take the next step.
-The strong foundation takes time to build.
+A strong foundation takes time to build.

 Who should move in a long-distance relationship?